sudarshaana/read-medium-post/README.md

 2. Click the "Read in Freedium" button
 3. The article will open in a new tab using Freedium

+Alternatively, you can:
+1. Right-click on any Medium article link
+2. Select "Read in Freedium" from the context menu
+3. The article will open in a new tab using Freedium

 ## Files
 - `manifest.json`: Extension configuration
 - `popup.html`: Extension popup interface
 - `popup.js`: Extension functionality
+- `background.js`: Context menu and background tasks
 - `icons/`: Directory containing extension icons

 ## Disclaimer